Beta · Now live on Windows

 Multi-Monitor Support

-Apply different display settings per monitor — useful when screens are at different viewing distances.
+Apply different display settings per monitor, useful when screens sit at different viewing distances.
 Premium feature.

 Privacy-First Design